rkalescky/documentation/applications/matlab.rst

    :language: bash

-5. ``sbatch <descriptive file name>`` where ``<descriptive file name>`` is the Sbatch script name chosen previously.
+5. ``sbatch <descriptive file name>`` where ``<descriptive file name>`` is the sbatch script name chosen previously.
 6. ``squeue -u $USER`` to verify that the job has been submitted to the queue.